Tomás Carrasquilla: Writer

-Last years
+Final years

 The writer stayed in Medellín when his health began to decay and he started to go blind.
 In 1934, surgery gave him back limited vision; his blindness was not an obstacle to his writing, however, as he began to dictate his works.

 In 1935, Carrasquilla was decorated with the Cross of Boyacá, an award that gives the recipient the same privileges as the president or ex-president of Colombia.

 He wrote Hace Tiempos ("Long Time Ago") by dictation between 1936 and 1937; that work won him the José María Vergara y Vergara National Prize of Literature and Science from the Colombian Academy of Language.
 This recognition gave him national fame, and attracted international critics, who admired his work and rescued his name from near-anonymity.

 In December 1940, Tomás Carrasquilla died among a large group of friends and admirers, who called him "Don Tomás" or "Maestro Tomás Carrasquilla."